-What are you doing right now, Ms Simon?
+What are you doing right now, Mrs Simon?

-I am assembling our new workpiece changing system in the TomoScope® XS Plus.
-Together with my team, we then equip each computed tomography coordinate measuring system individually with the customer's ordered accessories.
-In order for the workpiece changer to function correctly later, all changing racks must be adjusted accordingly.
-We use a gage block to check the distances between the changing racks and the rotary axis so that the fixtures can later be removed automatically.
+I'm assembling our new workpiece changing system in the TomoScope® XS Plus.
+Together with my team, we then equip each coordinate measuring system with computed tomography coordinate measuring system individually with the accessories ordered by the customer.
+To ensure that the workpiece changer functions correctly later on, all changing racks must be adjusted accordingly.
+We use a gage block to check the distance between the changing racks and the rotary axis so that the fixtures can be removed automatically later.

 What is your background?

 I come from a family of craftsmen.
-Even as children, my siblings and I worked on motorbikes together with our father and grandfather – and usually got them running again.
+Even as children, my siblings and I worked on motorbikes together with our father and grandfather – and usually got them running-out again.
 That's where my affinity for mechanics comes from.
-At the Chance measurement, I got information about relevant occupational fields, got to know the Werth company and applied without further ado.
-I was able to shorten my training as an industrial mechanic by half a year and immediately set myself new goals.
-In addition to my work at Werth, I became an industrial master craftsman at night school.
+At the Chance trade fair, I got information about the relevant professions, got to know the Werth company and applied without further ado.
+I was able to shorten my training as an industrial mechanic by six months and immediately set myself new goals.
+Alongside my work at Werth, I went to evening school to become an industrial master craftsman.
 According to my degree, I was put in charge of CT assembly.
-In this function, I take over the assembly planning of my employees and also the communication with the design department when I see potential for improvement in components or processes.
+In this role, I am responsible for the assembly planning of my employees and also for communicating with the design department if I see potential for improvement in components or processes.

 What do you enjoy most about your work?

-With my team, I oversee the entire assembly process from the very beginning to delivery to the customer.
-That's extremely exciting and challenging, because that's how I find out how diverse the accessories are and what all the possible combinations are.
-With novelties such as the workpiece changing system, I am of course there when the first systems are assembled and tested.
+Together with my team, I oversee the entire assembly process from the beginning to delivery to the customer.
+It's extremely exciting and challenging, because I get to see how diverse the accessories are and all the possible combinations.
+When it comes to novelties such as the workpiece changing system, I am of course there when the first systems are assembled and tested.